biogabriel7/predictdb-snakemake/README.md

 # PredictDb-Snakemake

-A Python-based reimplementation of the PredictDb pipeline using Snakemake workflow manager.
+A high-performance Python-based implementation of the PredictDb pipeline using Snakemake workflow manager.

 ## Overview